Axion Mixing in the String Axiverse: Introduction

 \section{Introduction}

 String theory phenomenology introduces the concept of the Axiverse --- a cosmological framework predicting not only the QCD axion in the low-energy effective field theory (EFT), but also a plenitude of ultra-light axion-like particles (ALPs) \cite{Arvanitaki:2009fg, Demirtas:2018akl, Reig:2021ipa, Demirtas:2021gsq}.
-The QCD axion, a pseudoscalar field, originates from the Peccei-Quinn (PQ) mechanism \cite{Peccei:1977hh, Peccei:1977ur}, which postulates the spontaneously breaking of a global $\rm U(1)_{PQ}$ symmetry.
+The QCD axion, a pseudoscalar field, originates from the Peccei-Quinn (PQ) mechanism \cite{Peccei:1977hh, Peccei:1977ur}, which postulates the spontaneous breaking of a global $\rm U(1)_{PQ}$ symmetry.
 Under this PQ symmetry, the axion field $\phi$ transforms as $\phi \rightarrow \phi + 2\pi f_a$ (where $f_a$ represents the axion decay constant), dynamically resolving the strong CP problem in the Standard Model (SM) by stabilizing its potential at the CP-conserving minimum \cite{Weinberg:1977ma, Wilczek:1977pj, Kim:1979if, Shifman:1979if, Dine:1981rt, Zhitnitsky:1980tq}.
 This stabilization arises from QCD non-perturbative effects, which induce the axion potential via QCD instantons and generate a parametrically small axion mass \cite{tHooft:1976rip, tHooft:1976snw}.

 Moreover, the QCD axion serves as a compelling cold dark matter candidate.
-Its non-thermal production in the early Universe, driven by the misalignment mechanism \cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah}, links the oscillation energy density of the axion field to the observed dark matter abundance.
+Its non-thermal production in the early Universe, driven by the misalignment mechanism, links the oscillation energy density of the axion field to the observed dark matter abundance \cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah}.
 Recent reviews further elaborate on these aspects \cite{Marsh:2015xka, DiLuzio:2020wdo, OHare:2024nmr, Hook:2018dlk}.
 For a natural initial misalignment angle $\theta_{\rm i} \sim \mathcal{O}(1)$, this mechanism constrains the QCD axion decay constant to the classical window

 The upper bound stems from avoiding the overproduction of axion dark matter, while the lower limit is derived from astrophysical probes such as neutrino burst durations in SN\,1987A \cite{Raffelt:1987yt, Turner:1987by, Mayle:1987as} and neutron star cooling rates \cite{Leinson:2014ioa, Hamaguchi:2018oqw, Buschmann:2021juv}.